Look your final design over well before sending it out. Snip off any straggly wisps of greenery and see if any additional stems are needed.

 I also use a product called Leafshine to add a gloss to the leaves.

-Never forget the final step of misting your finished design with a flower sealant such as Finishing Touch.
+Never forget the final step of misting your finished design with a flower sealant such as Crowning Glory.
 This seals the petals and keeps air conditioning or heat from robbing those petals of moisture of both the flowers and the greens.

 It is available in 32 ounce spray bottles and larger gallons if you have a large amount of wedding florals.
 I use this sealant on every flower design I create.